"The great synthesizer who alters the outlook of a generation, who

 Saturn represents the elephant in the living room.
 The vast majority of the

 global population and its various institutions are in denial and therefore

 ignorant of the crucial role that this now distant planet and its ancient

 veneration has played in human affairs.
 The influence of this role is so

 overwhelmingly large and prevalent that it usually goes unnoticed, like the

 atmosphere in which we live and breathe or the water in which fish swim.

 Virtually, if not literally, every ancient culture worshipped the ancient

-Saturnian sun–now reduced down in status to a just a distant planet–as God or the chief
+Saturnian sun–now reduced down in status to a just a distant speck of a planet–as God or the chief

 God.
 How may we show this to the uninitiated?
 How may we